Custom commands

 Kill all containers running for more than 30 minutes.

-This command is automatically executed every minute using crontab
+This command is automatically executed every minute using crontab.

 Slurm¶